rancher/os/docs/quick-start-guide/index.md

 ## Deploying a Docker Container

-Let's try to deploy a normal Docker container on the `user-docker` daemon.
-The RancherOS `user-docker` daemon is identical to any other Docker environment, so all normal Docker commands work.
+Let's try to deploy a normal Docker container on the `docker` daemon.
+The RancherOS `docker` daemon is identical to any other Docker environment, so all normal Docker commands work.

 The following is an example of deploying a small nginx container installed on a Busybox Linux.
-To start a Docker container in the `user-docker` environment, use the following command:
+To start a Docker container in the `docker` environment, use the following command:

 ```bash
 $ docker run -d --name nginx -p 8000:80 husseingalal/nginxbusy